Phenylephrine Hydrochloride, Cetirizine Dihydrochloride, Paracetamol, and Caffeine Anhydrous Tablets: Uses, Dosage, and Safety

 Friability Limit = Less than 1.0%

-- i) Disintegration is the time required for the group of tablets to disintegrate into the particles.
-Disintegration Test should be carried out at regular interval of 1 hour by using Disintegration Test Apparatus.
+Disintegration is the time required for the group of tablets to disintegrate into the particles.
+Disintegration Test should be carried out at regular intervals of 1 hour by using the Disintegration Test Apparatus.

-- iii) Place the tablets in each of 6 tubes along with a plastic disc over the tablets.
+Place the tablets in each of the 6 tubes along with a plastic disc over the tablets.

-- iv) The glass beaker is filled with water.
-The water in the beaker is retained at the temperature of 37+1˚C through out the test by suitably setting the thermostat.
+The glass beaker is filled with water.
+The water in the beaker is retained at the temperature of 37+1˚C throughout the test by suitably setting the thermostat.

-- v) Introduce a tube assembly unit into glass beaker in such a way that wire mesh at the base of each tube is atleast 2.5cm below the surface of liquid when the basket is at highest position.
+Introduce a tube assembly unit into a glass beaker in such a way that the wire mesh at the base of each tube is at least 2.5cm below the surface of the liquid when the basket is at its highest position.

-When the tablets have disintegrated i.e. when no particles remain on the wire mesh at the bottom of tube, stop the stopwatch.
-Note the time taken for disintegration of the tablets and record the same in Batch Manufacturing Record.
+When the tablets have disintegrated i.e. when no particles remain on the wire mesh at the bottom of the tube, stop the stopwatch.
+Note the time taken for the disintegration of the tablets and record the same in the Batch Manufacturing Record.

-If one or two tablets fail to disintegrate, the test is to be repeated using 12 tablets.
+If one or two tablets fail to disintegrate, the test is to be repeated using 12 tablets

 Disintegration Time of uncoated tablets= Not more than 15 minutes